 People, Pets, and Wild Animals in the Afterlife

-Dan offers a talk, with PowerPoint sides, on the biblical perspective of whether or not pets and other animals will join God’s people in Heaven.
-The presentation is adapted from his new book, Will Dogs Chase Cats in Heaven?: People, Pets, and Wild Animals in the Afterlife.
+Dan offers a talk, accompanied by thirty-six beautiful PowerPoint sides, on the biblical evidence that pets and wild animals will join God’s people in Heaven.
+The presentation is available to churches, Bible colleges, seminars, and other interested organizations.
+It is adapted from his new book, Will Dogs Chase Cats in Heaven?: People, Pets, and Wild Animals in the Afterlife.

 Christian Environmental Topics

 Dan offers one to two hour talks on a variety of Christian environmental topics (“creation care”).
 Each presentation is accompanied by Power Point slides, which include summaries of major points, Scripture passages, and quotes from notable evangelical environmentalists.
 Most slides utilize nature and wildlife photographs as background.

 - “Theology of Nature.”
 A Bible-based study of creation, the Fall, redemption, stewardship, and eschatology as they apply to a biblical Doctrine of Ecology.

 - “Is Environmental Exploitation Sin?”
 A presentation that explores environmental ethics based on Jesus’ teachings.
 The talk includes responses to objections concerning Christian involvement in environmental activities.